vic-ma/website/content/posts/2025-05-15-introduction/index.md

 * Heat map for hard-to-fill cells.
 * Parts-of-speech distribution graph.

 Right now, we are in the community bonding period of the GSoC program (May 8 to June 1).
-During this period, I will work with my mentors to determine which construction aids this project should add.
-By the end of the month, I will have created one or two design docs.
-These design docs will specify how exactly my GSoC project should look like.
-That way, once the coding period starts, I'll know exactly what to do.
+During this period, I will work with my mentors to determine which construction aid or aids this project should add, what they should look like, and how they should be implemented.
+By the end of the month, I will have created some design docs laying all this out.
+This will make it much easier to hit the ground running, once the coding period begins in June.

 ## Mini crossword